 SoulAdvisor reserves the right to not post a review that does not meet the criteria set out in the review policy or uphold our community standards.

 If a practitioner's review feedback (and rating) falls below a certain level or does not meet our community standards, SoulAdvisor will take steps to fully understand and address concerns.
-This may include removal of a practitioner from our Global Collective however, it could also be deemed to be an opportunity for professional development, or business process improvement.
+This may include the removal of a practitioner from our Global Collective however, it could also be deemed to be an opportunity for professional development or business process improvement.